AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

           - (void)eventEditDidEnd; // Complete the editing.
         ```

         AliyunPasterManager manages all animated stickers.
 To ensure that the position and size of each animated sticker are correctly rendered, first specify the editing area and rendering area.
-The following table describes the related actions.
+The following table describes the actions that are supported by AliyunPasterManager.

         |Action|Sample code|
         |------|-----------|
-        |Specify the editing area.|        ```
+        |Set the editing area.|        ```
 /**
 In general, the editing area needs to cover the entire video area, and all the upper-layer animated stickers are added to the editing area.
 */